Quotes about Jesse Joyce speak for themselves:

 “Jesse has opened for me extensively on the road so I’ve seen him do hundreds of sets.
 He is always super funny, has tons of material and the crowds love him.
 Bottom line, Jesse Joyce is a great comedian.” – Greg Giraldo

-“Jesse Joyce is a great writer.” - Dave Attell
+“Not only is he a great comic but he’s also a great writer.” – Dave Attell

 “Wonderful!
 Very funny!” – Dick Cavett